Stuyvesant station

 Stuyvesant station, also known as Stuyvesant Landing Depot, is a historic train station located in Stuyvesant, Columbia County, New York.
 It was built during the second half of 1880 after the original station was destroyed by a fire.
 Mull & Fromer, Masons and Builders, of Catskill, New York, secured the contract to rebuild the station and E. Lampman was their carpenter.

 The station is a five bay brick building, 50 feet long and 20 feet wide, with a hipped roof.
 It features a molded and ornamented cornice and curved canopy.
 It was used along New York Central Railroad's Water Level Route and ceased to be used as a station in 1958.
-A local farmers market is held at the station.
+A single Hudson–Albany commuter round trip continued to stop until the mid-1960s.

 It was listed on the National Register of Historic Places in 1999 as Stuyvesant Railroad Station.
+A local farmers market is held at the station.